What is this about?

 So, new module versions periodically appear as the result, and a periodic update of modules on the end users’ devices, requiring a not-straight-forward manual procedure, quickly becomes an irritating burden, distracting from the main goal of MyBible – deep studying of the Word of God, the Bible.

 What’s a solution?

-The MyBible core team, Denys and Oleg, who maintain the central MyBible module repository, decided that it is time to equip MyBible module creators outside of the MyBible core team for feeding of their audience conveniently.
+The MyBible core team, Denys and Oleg, who maintain the main MyBible module repository, decided that it is time to equip MyBible module creators outside of the MyBible core team for feeding of their audience conveniently.
 So starting MyBible 5.5.0, the app supports something called “extra module repository”.